google/badwolf/docs/bql.md

 sugar of using a comma inside the square brackets make sense only inside the `WHERE` clause, you cannot use it out of the `WHERE` scope as inside a `HAVING` clause for example.

-In addition to that, remember that bindings may take time anchor values so you could also query for all users that first followed Joe and then followed Mary.
+In addition to that, remember that bindings may take time anchor values too.
+Then, you could also query for all users that first followed Joe and then followed Mary.
 Such query would look like:

 ```
   SELECT ?user, ?tj, ?tm